hilfritz/fan-replacement-prescriptive-analysis-montecarlo-simulation/README.md

   - Record per-event and per-run costs (Fan, Labor, Downtime).
 - **Repetition:** Multiple runs (e.g., 500) were executed to ensure stable averages and reliable KPIs.

-## How To Use The Repository
+## How To Use
-Simulation uses Python and Jupyter Notebook so the prerequisite for the project to run is Jupyter and Python are already installed.
+Monte Carlo Simulation is implemented with Python and Jupyter Notebook so the prerequisite for the project to run is Jupyter and Python are already installed.

+### Repository Structure
+- `montecarlo-notebook.ipynb` → Python simulation implementation
+- `README.md` → Project documentation

 Python Library Requirements:
 ```bash